What is a “Kennel” ?

 Municipalities also have industrial requirements for runs and drains and fencing etc. – All of which are necessary if you are planning on running a boarding kennel, or you have fifty dogs.
 For most breeders, it is prohibitively expensive and ridiculous overkill for the number of dogs and litters they have.
 To comply with these licenses, a breeder would have to be independently wealthy or become a puppy farm to make ends meet.
 Many municipalities won’t even contemplate new kennel licences, even if breeders where able to comply with the requirements.

-Some lucky breeders who have existing kennel licences or have been able to buy a property with a licence.
+Some lucky breeders have existing kennel licences or have been able to buy a property with a licence.
 They can board dogs and house their own dogs as well.

 By-laws are meant to keep things from getting out of control and are often enforced only if there is a complaint.
 This puts many breeders in the uncomfortable position of flying under the radar and trying to quietly have an extra dog or two in the house and breed the occasional litter.
-Many breeders would like to be able to advertise and market and speak up about issues but they are stopped by the knowledge that if they do speak up and draw attention to themselves one complaint could mean loosing their beloved dogs.
+Many breeders would like to be able to advertise and market and speak up about issues but they are stopped by the knowledge that if they do speak up and draw attention to themselves one complaint could mean losing their beloved dogs.

 There are towns where these restrictions do not apply but, much as we would like to, we cannot all pick up and move to those areas.